cerfedino/simple-url-shortener/README.md

 It is possible to serve static files placed inside the public folder.

 The URL shortening middleware has the highest priority over the static file serving.

+# IP logging feature
+All the IPs making requests to the shortening service get logged inside the `log.csv`.\
+A friend of mine told me that it is basically spyware :see_no_evil:.\
+I guess until no one complains it is legal.

+# systemd service unit file
+I've added a systemd unit file so that I can automatically run the application as a background process when booting my machine.